RadianceMutt/Agent-Peely/README.md

-# Master Tom - Python Furry Discord Bot 🦊
+# Agent Peely - Python Discord Bot 🍌

 -------------------------------

-Master Tom is an bot made for furry communities on Discord and made with Python.
+Agent Peely is an bot made for furry and gaming communities on Discord and made with Python.

 -------------------------------